gauravsahi/aconnect/README.md

-Welcome to the Serverless Application Model
+Welcome to Amazon Connect with Serverless Hook
 ==============================================

-This sample code helps get you started with a simple web service integration hook deployed by AWS CloudFormation to AWS Lambda and Amazon Dynamo DB.
+The sample code helps get you started with a simple web service integration hook deployed by AWS CloudFormation between Amazon Connect and AWS Lambda with Dynamo DB.

 The Amazon Connect integration with Lambda is useful to execute a business logic during the contact flow to help interact with other AWS services or data sources.
 In this example, lambda integration is used to fetch the customer details from a data source like Dynamo DB based on the contact number used to make a call to the